Legal rights of women in history: Byzantine law

 Since Byzantine law was essentially based on Roman law, the legal status of women did not change significantly from the practices of the 6th century.
 But the traditional restriction of women in the public life as well as the hostility against independent women still continued.
 Greater influence of Greek culture contributed to strict attitudes about women's roles being domestic instead of being public.
-There was also a growing tend of women who were not prostitutes, slaves or entertainers to be entirely veiled.
+There was also a growing tendency for women who were not prostitutes, slaves or entertainers to be entirely veiled.
 Like previous Roman law, women could not be legal witnesses, hold administrations or run banking but they could still inherit properties and own land.

 As a rule the influence of the church was exercised in favor of the abolition of the disabilities imposed by the older law upon celibacy and childlessness, of increased facilities for entering a professed religious life, and of due provision for the wife.
 The church also supported the political power of those who were friendly toward the clergy.
 The appointment of mothers and grandmothers as tutors was sanctioned by Justinian.

 The restrictions on the marriage of senators and other men of high rank with women of low rank were extended by Constantine, but it was almost entirely removed by Justinian.
 Second marriages were discouraged, especially by making it legal to impose a condition that a widow's right to property should cease on remarriage, and the Leonine Constitutions at the end of the 9th century declared that third marriages were valid, but the spouse was subject to fines and provisions made by Church law.
 The same constitutions made the benediction of a priest a necessary part of the ceremony of marriage.